alexford/twilito/README.md

 Twilito.send!(
   to: '+15555555555',
   from: '+12333',
-  content: 'This is my content',
+  body: 'This is my content',
   account_sid: '...',
   auth_token: '...'
 ) # => raises Twilito::RestError with message